-FolderSizes provides an extremely powerful built-in search facility that can isolate specific file and folder instances based upon a broad range of criteria.
+FolderSizes disk space analyzer offers a powerful built-in search tool that can find specific file and folder instances based upon a broad range of criteria - including size.
 FolderSizes search can easily be used to find and remove empty folders.

 Using FolderSizes to Search for Empty Directories

 Here's a quick overview of the steps required to find empty folders using FolderSizes 8 (or later).

 - Click the Search button in the application ribbon bar.
 The FolderSizes Search window will appear.